UTGARD LAB PHASE II: A SIMFUEL FABRICATION & CHARACTERISATION FACILITY

 URL https://www.nnuf.ac.uk/utgard-laboratory

-Description UTGARD was used extensively by Lancaster Researchers to conduct research for the UK's BEIS-funded Advanced Fuel Cycle Programme.
-Research occurred and is still ongoing in two areas: 1.
+Description UTGARD has been used extensively by Lancaster Researchers to conduct research for the UK's BEIS-funded Advanced Fuel Cycle Programme and the UK's DESNZ-funded Advanced Modular Reactor Programme.
+Research occurred and is still ongoing in three areas: 1.
 Advanced reprocessing routes for the recycling of spent nuclear fuel; and 2.
-The development of routes to accident tolerant fuels and the understanding of their behaviour during post irradiation storage, disposal and reprocessing Work in the first area has led to a collaboration with the European Space Agency in the area of americium-bearing fuels for satellite applications.
-Work in the second area has led to a number of further wards: - one in the area of accident tolerant fuels for advanced nuclear reactor designs (funded through the BEIS Advanced Nuclear Science & Innovation Campus pilot scheme) - three in the area of coated particle fuels, again for advanced nuclear reactor designs, resulting in the first fabrication of TRISO (TRi-structural ISOtropic particle fuel) kernels in a university laboratory since the mid-1970s. - one in the area of radioisotope thermoelectric generators (RTG) for space craft, funded by the European Space Agency Post-relaxation of COVID restrictions, UTGARD is now open to other external users including: University of Leeds - who are fabricating silicide fuel surrogates in UTGARD University of Sheffield - who are fabricating uranium and thorium holding zirconolite wasteforms in UTGARD University of Liverpool - who are synthesising mixed U/Ce oxides for disposal MOX applications in UTGARD University of Leicester - who are producing RTG pellet precursors in UTGARD Rolls Royce Derby - who have conducted inspections of novel zircalloy formulations for cladding of advanced nuclear fuels for small modular reactors LiNa Energy - who have used UTGARDs facilities for the characterisation of novel battery components
+The development of routes to accident tolerant fuels and the understanding of their behaviour during post irradiation storage, disposal and reprocessing 3.
+The development of routes to coated particle fuels for advanced reactor designs.
+Work in the first area has led to a collaboration with the European Space Agency in the area of americium-bearing fuels for satellite applications.
+Work in the second two areas has led to a number of further awards: - two in the area of accident tolerant fuels for advanced nuclear reactor designs (funded through the BEIS Advanced Nuclear Science & Innovation Campus pilot scheme and the National Nuclear User Facility access scheme) - four in the area of coated particle fuels, again for advanced nuclear reactor designs, resulting in the first fabrication of TRISO (TRi-structural ISOtropic particle fuel) kernels in a university laboratory since the mid-1970s. - two in the area of radioisotope thermoelectric generators (RTG) for space craft, funded by the European Space Agency UTGARD's SIMFUEL fabrication facilities have also been used to support Nuclear Waste Services-funded research into the management of the UK's spent mixed uranium-plutonium oxide fuel holdings (so-called MOX fuel) and NDA-funded research into the development of a MOX-type material as a waste form for the disposal of the UK's plutonium holdings to a geologic repository.
+This work has resulted in the development of a faster throughput method for the assessment of MOX's susceptibility to corrosion under geologic repository conditions (cutting experiment times from months/years to days/weeks) that has been used to demonstrate the enhanced resistance to corrosion exhibited by mixed uranium/plutonium oxide-based MOX materials compared to pure UO2 or spent nuclear fuel simulants.
+Post-relaxation of COVID restrictions, UTGARD is now open to other external users including: University of Leeds - who are fabricating silicide fuel surrogates in UTGARD University of Sheffield - who are fabricating uranium and thorium holding zirconolite wasteforms in UTGARD University of Liverpool - who are synthesising mixed U/Ce oxides for disposal MOX applications in UTGARD University of Leicester - who are producing RTG pellet precursors in UTGARD Rolls Royce Derby - who have conducted inspections of novel zircalloy formulations for cladding of advanced nuclear fuels for small modular reactors LiNa Energy - who have used UTGARDs facilities for the characterisation of novel battery components as part of their technical strategy for securing investor interest during their public offering.
+University of Strathclyde - who have used UTGARDs SIMFUEL sample library to develop a new hyperspectral imaging technique for the safe, at-distance analysis and characterisation of freshly fabricated and spent nuclear fuel University of Glasgow - who have used UTGARDs facilities for the characterisation of simulants for PuO2, so supporting the UK's plutonium storage programme.
+Most recently, UTGARD hosted a ministerial visit in which the UK's plutonium strategy was discussed with the Under Secretary of State for DESNZ / Minister for Nuclear - and during which the Minister was appraised of the disadvantages associated the UK's current policy of sending its plutonium holdings to direct disposal.

 Sector Chemicals,Education,Energy,Environment